 Everything starts with uploading a headshot of the person.
 And if they have a social media presence, you could get their pages.
 That being said, you need to check if these accounts are active or abandoned.
 So, look for recent posts, Tweets, Pins, or other information on their timelines.

 To get the best results, we recommend verifying the photo before you upload it for search.
-Indeed, if it contains different persons, you should remember that even if it’s in HD or Retina-quality, all the faces on it will be searched.
+Indeed, if it contains different persons, you should remember that even if it’s HD or Retina-quality, all the faces on it will be searched.
 And that means inaccurate names or profiles.

 For that reason, limiting the search to one person is better.
 For that, you may use a photo editor tool if you have one or use the Mac preview and crop those photos.
 That way, you see only the guy you want to find. iPhone also has that feature to edit photos, so make use of it.

 With Tineye, users have another way to access a sophisticated face recognition and reverse image system that’s been working for years.
-It was the first search engine on the web that uses photos instead of words.
+It was the first search engine on the web that used photos instead of words.
 And what’s even more distinguishing is the tool’s ability to exclude the background of the image.

 Thus, when ignoring the color or transparent background of your friend’s picture, the search works faster.
 That will help in getting accurate results.

 Tineye has a smart system called MatchEngine, which is one of a kind.
 It scans a picture that the user uploads.
-Then it combines all the possibilities of using it on different websites.
+Then, it combines all the possibilities of using it on different websites.
 Unlike other sites that check for image copies only, this one rotates that picture and extracts the smallest details on human faces, which will allow the tool to compare that person’s photos with billions of others.

 That’s helpful, especially for detecting if a dating profile is fake or not.
 But people could use it to find a person they lost on social media with one of his pictures only.